The above photo shows it all

 My second time using a Carbine was in Vietnam.
-I had a Modified M2 Carbine in Vietnam as a back up gun, that was very neat.
+I had a Modified M2 Carbine as a back up gun, that was very neat.
 It had a cut off stock at the pistol grip, and the barrel was cut off just past the hand guard.
 I called it "Sweet Thing", since it was so compact, easy to use, and never failed me.

 Inland Manufacturing has released there Advisor Pistol, a replica of these unique Carbines used in Vietnam.
 This is being made and sold as a legal pistol, so It does not need a normal stock, and can have a very short barrel.